Easy Oat Muffins are soft, golden, and perfectly domed! They come together quickly from pantry staples and make a wholesome breakfast or snack.

 When you crave something quick and warm from the oven, make oat muffins!

 From oatmeal and granola to cookies, scones, and bread, oats always bring something cozy to a recipe.
 It’s the whole grain that doesn’t have any of the coarseness we associate with whole grains, so I even like to incorporate oat flour into cakes.
 If you’ve tried my Apple Cider Doughnut Cake or my Glazed Old Fashioned Buttermilk Doughnut Cake you’ll know how it creates a soft, fluffy crumb.
+These oat muffins are just the latest example of my love affair with oats!

 These easy oat muffins are high risers!